bufferapp/README/README.md

 * ⭐ NEW [Editing files and making a PR directly on GitHub](/editing-on-github.md)

 ### Buffer Marketing
-_The home page, more static pages, salary calculator, and more!_
+_The home page at buffer.com, more static pages, salary calculator, and more!_

 * :octocat: [`buffer-marketing`](https://github.com/bufferapp/buffer-marketing)
 * Check out the README in `buffer-marketing` for some great documentation.